 Natural organic mulch improves soil health, reduces weed growth, and helps plants stay hydrated during dry periods.
 These practical benefits make it one of the most useful tools in any garden.

-Biodegradable mulch also protects roots from temperature swings, which matters especially in spring and late autumn.
+Natural biodegradable mulch can also protect roots from temperature swings, which matters especially in spring and late autumn.
 Here is what it does well:

 6 Best Types of Natural Organic Mulch